30 Battery (Rogers's Company) Royal Artillery: Waterloo

-The Crimea
+Crimean War

 When the company returned from abroad they were based in Ireland to help quell the Irish riots of 1849–53, in a dismounted infantry role.
 The following year saw the start of the Crimean War when an expedition of 24,000 English, 22,000 French and 8,000 Turkish troops landed north of Sevastopol in September 1854.
 The Battery, then 2nd Company of the 3rd Battalion RA and commanded by Captain A.C.
 Gleig left several months later once the siege of Sevastopol was underway.

 The Battery left Woolwich and set sail from Greenhithe for Balaclava in May 1855.
 It was 203 officers and soldiers strong and there was nearly a horse per man – well this was true at the time of sailing but unfortunately five died en route.
 In fact the records from this period of the Battery's history holds more information about the welfare of the horses than of the fighting soldiers.
 Indeed, it is fair to say of the siege that the Battery lost more men to the ravages off cholera and other diseases than in action; there is no record of a soldier being lost in action at Sevastopol, yet there is accurate documentation of the number that were detained in hospital.

 At Sevastopol the Battery distinguished itself, but like the rest of the expedition, it suffered gravely from disease and cold.
 British losses totalled 24,000 by the end of the campaign.
 The company was one of eight field batteries mobilised for the campaign and along with a siege train and troops from the Royal Horse Artillery, the original artillery contingent was complete under the command of Brigadier General Thomas Fox-Strangways.
 The Battery consisted of one captain, one second captain, three first lieutenants, one colour sergeant, five sergeants, five corporals, five bombardiers, 174 gunners/drivers (for the first time recorded as drivers) and two trumpeters.
 The artificers included a farrier, five shoeing-smiths, two collar makers and two wheelers.